cetyler/cetyler.github.io/content/til/2023/2023-11-19_history_method.md

 +++
-title = 'See the History of a MEthod with git log -L' date = 2023-11-19T23:56:35-05:00 draft = false tags = ['Caleb Hearth','Simon Willison','git']
+title = 'See the History of a Method with git log -L' date = 2023-11-19T23:56:35-05:00 draft = false tags = ['Caleb Hearth','Simon Willison','git']